This service is free with a valid Nova Scotia Health Card at your local Community Pharmacy Primary Care Clinic. Click Here to book an appointment.

 When it comes to smoking, it's good to be a quitter.

 Pharmacists are effective in providing a smoking cessation program and contributing to patient quit rates.
-They help smokers quit by providing behavioural counselling, creating quit plans, recommending nicotine replacement therapy and scheduling follow-up visits.
+They help smokers quit or reduce their use by providing behavioural counselling, creating a plan, recommending nicotine replacement therapy, prescribing medication and/or scheduling follow-up visits.

 Smoking is a risk factor for many disease states and its adverse effects contribute to cancer, lung disease, cardiovascular disease and other health risks.